jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 containers will be able to be expanded, collapsed, refreshed, and removed, either individually or all at once.

-When we’re done, it will look like this:
+When we&apos;re done, it will look like this:

 ![Our finished application](http://gyazo.com/70415e9fffab1c47953f5264ecf722fe.png)